blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-spo-guide.md

 ***

-📝 This guide assumes you hardened your server security.
-For information on Hardening a Server <a href="https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server" target="_blank">see Coincashew guide</a>
+📝 This guide assumes you have hardened your server security.
+For information on hardening your Server <a href="https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server" target="_blank">see Coincashew guide</a>

 <br>

-✅ This guide also skips Air-Gapped setup and assumes you secured files as necessary.
+⚠️ This guide also omits Air-Gapped setup and assumes you secured files as necessary.